jvalcher/termfu/README.md

 ```

 - Each three-character, case-sensitive plugin code corresponds to a specific header command or window.
-- Add parentheses around key binding in its `<(t)itle>` for easy reference.
+- Add parentheses around a key binding in its `<(t)itle>` for easy reference.
 This character will have a different color than the surrounding characters.

 <br>